PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

     - `det_scores`: `(float)` Indicates the confidence of the pedestrian detection box.

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
 If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.json`.
 If a file is specified, it will be saved directly to that file.
 Since JSON files do not support saving numpy arrays, the `numpy.array` type will be converted to a list format.
 - Calling the `save_to_img()` method will save the visualization result to the specified `save_path`.
 If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.{your_img_extension}`.
 If a file is specified, it will be saved directly to that file.
-(The production line usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, and only the last image will be retained.)
+(The pipeline usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, and only the last image will be retained.)

 * Additionally, it also supports obtaining visualized images with results and prediction results through attributes, as follows: